Regional Compliance Hub: San Diego, CA — Electronics (Mon–Sat) & HazMat (Sat by Appt)

 - Containers: leak-resistant with tight-fitting lids; maintain clear signage/labels on recycling and organics.

-- Tenant Education: Provide written recycling/organics info to new occupants and at least annually; keep records available upon request.
+- Resident Education: Provide written recycling/organics info to new occupants and at least annually; keep records available upon request.

 San Diego County (Unincorporated)